amalsebastian7/NETWORK-OF-INFLUENCE-ON-THE-STOCK-MARKET-AND-ITS-IMPACT-ON-RISK-ANALYSIS/README.md

 As a consequence, it is extremely important to note the information-transmission dynamics seen between major stock markets and cryptocurrencies.
 Numerous features of cryptocurrencies and how they relate to other capital instruments have been examined in research.
 For example, (Bouri 2018) explored how Bitcoin is related to conventional financial asset types.
 Shows a tight relationship between Bitcoin returns and several other sectors, notably commodities, indicating that the cryptocurrency market is not wholly unrelated to other marketplaces.
 Cryptocurrencies and Forex market have a negative correlation, according to (Baumöhl 2019), who said that purchasing these assets might help the overall diversification of their portfolios.
 (Yi 2018) Built a network of a collection of cryptocurrencies' variance connectedness and discovered that cryptocurrencies with high market caps were more likely to spread volatility issues to other cryptocurrencies.

-Nevertheless, Additional notable transferers of volatility connection were certain lesser-

-known cryptocurrencies which even enhanced the spill over effects to certain other cryptocurrencies.
+Nevertheless, Additional notable transferers of volatility connection were certain lesser-known cryptocurrencies which even enhanced the spill over effects to certain other cryptocurrencies.
 These publications have provided a thorough understanding of how the stock market and cryptocurrency markets operate and how they are interconnected.
 Insights, particularly on the dependability of various marketplaces, for building a portfolio, based on stability and the predictability of assets.

-**Methodology**
+## **Methodology**

-**Data collection**
+### **Data collection**

 The primary data collection process includes collection historic trading data of six crypto currencies namely Cardano (ADA), Bitcoin (BTC), Ethereum (ETH), Binance (BNB), Dogecoin (DOGE), Ripple (XRP) (source: Yahoo Finance).
 The choice of these six cryptocurrencies follows a three-tier approach of top, middle and lower tier currencies (Gandal 2016), (Bouri 2017a).
 "Top-tier" cryptocurrencies include Bitcoin, and Ethereum, which have market capitalizations over 100B USD.
 Ripple and Cardano with market capitalizations under 100B USD but greater than 30B USD (Yahoo finance).
 Lower tier currencies are Litecoin and Dogecoin with market capitalizations below 30B USD.Three stock market indexes NASDAQ(IXIC), Dow Jones (DJI), SP500(GSPC) and a crypto market index Cryptocurrency index (cci30).
 The data included volume, open, high, low, closing and dates.

 Most people view the S&P 500 (The Standard and Poor's 500 is a stock market index tracking the stock performance of 500 large companies listed on US exchanges) as a crucial benchmark index for the American stock market and overall global economy.
-In addition to Dow Jones, which until recently served as the primary indicator of the U.S. economy's health but only comprises 30 firms and is confined with in the short number of industries it covers and Nasdaq which is a capitalization-weighted index with more than 3,000 equities

-as constituents, which means that it assigns weightings based on the market caps of the individual companies.
+In addition to Dow Jones, which until recently served as the primary indicator of the U.S. economy's health but only comprises 30 firms and is confined with in the short number of industries it covers and Nasdaq which is a capitalization-weighted index with more than 3,000 equities as constituents, which means that it assigns weightings based on the market caps of the individual companies.
 Whereas the selected cryptocurrencies are from the top traded list of cryptocurrencies curated to the availability of historic data on the analysis time frame.

 The Cci30 is a regulations-based index that is intended to quantify the overall development, daily movement, and long-term movement of the blockchain industry objectively.
 It achieves this by keeping track of the 30 biggest cryptocurrencies, omitting stable coins, by market capitalization.
 Crypto and stock datasets were downloaded from yahoo finance whereas cryptocurrency index data was downloaded from cci30 website (cci30).
 All data was collected in csv format.

-**Data pre-processing**
+### **Data pre-processing**

 After defining the Time period, which is considered for this analysis, all data is imported to Mathematica notebook.
 As part of understanding data, the raw data is plotted in Table form and the dimensions of the data is checked as all data should be in same dimension for further analysis.
 The data required for initial analysis is the Date and the Closing price.
 So, a function is defined to clean the data and select the date and closing value as the raw data had unwanted columns.
 Using this ‘deleteColumn’ function all non-essential columns are deleted.
 This clean data is then analysed in table form and the header strings “Dates” and “Closing” at the first row is removed using part function and from the resultant clean data, as it’s string value and will not go well with the timeseries creation.
 A timeseries (a list of values, such as x1, x2 or a list of time-value pairs, such as (t1, x1), (t2, x2),) is formed.
 Here the values for xi are closing value and ti are dates.

-**Plotting Data**
+### **Plotting Data**

 The Timeseries of all crypto data are grouped into a list and all indexes into another for better visualisation. ’DateListPlot’ (also known as a time series plot, that traverse value vi sequentially from left to right.
 Irrespective of the data's original sequence, the line presents the dates in chronological order before presenting the data).
-This is used as an initial

-analysis method to find if there are any trends.
+This is used as an initial analysis method to find if there are any trends.
 Then Histogram is plotted adjacently to respective list plots to compare the frequencies of those values, attached to each bin.

 ![](Images/Aspose.Words.be1e75a0-ae2d-435a-9f15-b300d95acce1.002.jpeg)